Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Related work

-\textbf{Monocular omnidirectional depth estimation}.
-Zioulis et al. \cite{OmniDepth,3D60} adopt the extra coordinate feature in the equirectangular projection (ERP) domain for panoramas.
+\textbf{Monocular omnidirectional depth estimation.} Zioulis et al. \cite{3D60} adopt the extra coordinate feature in the equirectangular projection (ERP) domain for panoramas.
 PanoSUNCG\cite{PanoSUNCG} estimate omnidirectional depth and camera poses from 360$^\circ$ videos.
 Many approaches\cite{Wang2020bifuse, Jiang2021unifuse,Wang2023bifuse2,Feng2022segfuse} combine the ERP and CubeMap projection to overcome the distortion of panoramas.
-OmniFusion\cite{Li2022omnifusion} transforms the panorama into less-distorted perspective patches.
+OmniFusion\cite{Li2022omnifusion} transforms the panorama into less-distorted perspective patches for depth estimation.

 \textbf{Binocular omnidirectional depth estimation.} 360SD-Net\cite{360SD-Net} follows the stereo matching pipeline to estimate omnidirectional depth in the ERP domain for up-down stereo pairs.
-CSDNet\cite{Li2021csdnet} focuses on the left-right stereo and uses Mesh CNNs to solve the spherical distortions and proposes a cascade framework for accurate depth maps.
+CSDNet\cite{Li2021csdnet} focuses on the left-right stereo and uses spherical CNNs to solve the distortions and proposes a cascade framework for accurate depth maps.

-\textbf{Multi-view omnidirectional depth estimation.} Li et al. \cite{Li2022mode} and Chiu et al. \cite{Chiu2023360MVSNet} use multiple panoramas as input to estimate 360$^\circ$ depth maps.
-Won et al. introcuce the spherical sweeping method and propose a series of algorithms\cite{SweepNet,Omnimvs,Omnimvs_J} which build cost volume of multi-view fisheye images and estimate spherical depth via cost aggregation.
+\textbf{Multi-view omnidirectional depth estimation.} Li et al. \cite{Li2022mode,Li2024robustmode} and Chiu et al. \cite{Chiu2023360MVSNet} use multiple panoramas as input to estimate 360$^\circ$ depth maps.
+Won et al. introcuce the spherical sweeping method and propose a series of algorithms\cite{SweepNet,Omnimvs,Omnimvs_J}, which build cost volume of multi-view fisheye images and estimate spherical depth via cost aggregation.
+Crown360 \cite{Komatsu2020crown360} uses icosahedron to represent the spherical information and leverages icosahedral CNN to estimate omnidrectional depth maps.
+Some methods \cite{Su2023omni} leverage cascade architectures for cost regularization to achieve high accuracy for omnidirectional detph estimation.
+Our previous work CasOmniMVS \cite{Wang2024Casomnimvs} proposes a multi-stage cascade network that dynamically adjusts the spherical sweeping range based on the predicted depth distribution from the previous stage to reduce the mismatches and improve the depth accuracy.
+S-OmniMVS\cite{chenSOmniMVS2023} focuses on the spherical geometry to deal with the fisheye distortion of input images and the omnidirectional distortion in cost aggregation.
 OmniVidar\cite{OmniVidar} adopts the triple sphere camera model and rectifies the multiple fisheye images into stereo pairs of four directions to obtain depth maps.
-Some methods \cite{Su2023omni,Wang2024Casomnimvs} leverage cascade architectures for cost regularization to achieve high accuracy for omnidirectional detph extimation.
-RomniStereo\cite{Jiang2024Romnistereo} proposes a recurrent omnidirectional stereo matching algorithm to optimize 360$^\circ$ depth maps iteratively.
-Chen et al. \cite{Chen2023UnOmnimvs} term pseudo-stereo supervision and proposes an efficient unsupervised omnidirectional MVS network.
-Meuleman et al. \cite{realtimeOmni} propose an adaptive spherical matching method and an efficient cost aggregation method to achieve real-time omnidirectional MVS.